 Model your thinking process explicitly.
 Whilst solving a maths problem, say: 'I need to work out the area of this rectangle.
 I know area equals length times width, so I need to identify those measurements.
 The length is 8cm and width is 5cm, so 8 × 5 = 40 square centimetres.
 Let me check that makes sense, 40 is reasonable for a rectangle of this size.'

-Research by Zimmerman (2002) highlights this crucial self-regulation.
-Learners watch their thinking: cognitive actions and metacognitive controls.
-Flavell (1979) showed learners plan strategies and check if answers make sense.
+Research by Zimmerman (2002) highlights this important self-regulation.
+Learners watch their own thinking.
+This includes cognitive actions and metacognitive controls.
+Flavell (1979) showed that learners plan strategies and check if answers make sense.

 Prediction and Reflection Journals